12 Wonder Benefits Of Eating Onion For Skin, Hair And Health

 2. China is the biggest producer of onion worldwide, followed by India and the United States.

 3. The phytochemicals like flavonoids are more concentrated on the upper skins of an onion.
-So try to peel as minimum as possible to the outer skin of the onion.
+So try to peel as much as possible to the outer skin of the onion.

 4. About 105 billion pounds of onions are produced worldwide every year.